JNU-SoftwareLAB/LLVM-Tutorial/examples/unreachable/README.md

 Read slides and codes in practice/3.materials.

+Refer to the LLVM API document for BasicBlock, Function, StringRef, and so on.

+Refer to CPP references for templates.
+[LINK](https://en.cppreference.com/)

 ##### Setting VSCode

 Setting VSCode to successfully find header files will greatly help doing your